About the Potential Reaction Scale

 Every pose has the potential to be beneficial & every pose has the potential to be inappropriate for some people. this is not a do/don’t list!

 The poses that are listed as Level 5 have the highest incidence of creating a negative response in a student/client.
-There are many factors that are part of a student experience and therefore taking verbatim as a pose-only effect is very misguided, but the less experienced teachers may pay particular attention until they have enough experience under their belt to know the difference.
-The information has been gathered through subjective reporting - not through a formal research project as the requirements to create such a project would be immense and entirely financially out of reach.
+There are many factors that are part of a student experience and therefore taking verbatim as a ‘pose-only’ effect is very misguided.
+That said, newer teachers should pay particular attention to the scale until they have enough experience under their belt to know the difference.

-The majority of the negative responses that have been reported manifested fit into the following six categories:
+The majority of the negative responses that have been reported fit into the following six categories:

 1) out of proportion anger,